geschke/docker-php-fpm-swrm/README.md

 This is a minimalistic php-fpm Docker image based on the official Ubuntu images.
 The image provides different PHP versions as seen below.

+## Update (October 3, 2024)

+### New Build Schema

+The build schema has been updated for better efficiency, flexibility, and speed.
+Git tags are no longer used to version Docker images, and they are now deprecated.
+All future images will follow the new tagging structure.
+The legacy Git-tagged images are no longer maintained or considered in the build process.

+### Latest Image Update

+The `latest` Docker image has shifted from the previous `ubuntu22.04` base (tagged `8.1-fpm-n`) to the new `ubuntu24.04` base, now tagged as `8.3-fpm-n`.
+Please update your workflows accordingly if you rely on the `latest` tag.

 ## Supported PHP versions

 ### Current versions